Sunday, December 23, 2007

 But they say the mistake was not an executive decision to close the centres.
 Rather it was the announcement itself that was a mistake.

-his does not pass the smell test...
+I want to give them the benefit of the doubt.
+But this does not pass the smell test...
 I guess some poor schmuck in the communication department wrote a fictional press release completely independent of the decision makers eh?

 Yeah, right.